Trying Kolkata’s Finest yet Affordable Sushi at Snack on Sushi

 The highlight

-All sushi rolls are chopped in six pieces, but you can ask them to make it into eight if needed.
-For sushi I have tried Prawn and Cream Cheese Roll and Crab Stick Roll.
-Both of these are priced at 575 INR, and they are simply delicious.
-However, I feel, the authentic sushi kinds are the ones that are raw.
+All sushi rolls are chopped into six pieces, but you can ask them to make it into eight if needed.
+For sushi, I have tried the Prawn and Cream Cheese Roll and the Crab Stick Roll.
+Both are priced at 575 INR and are simply delicious.
+However, I feel the authentic sushi is the kind that is raw.
 Try tuna and salmon if that is more of what you’re looking for!

 The special mention

-The Spicy Salmon Roll is my go-to option if I am not trying the Grill Salmon in the main course.
-While being the most expensive dish in the menu (worth 800 INR) it is one of the most delicious salmon dishes I have ever tried.
+The Spicy Salmon Roll is my go-to option if I am not ordering the Grilled Salmon as my main course.
+While it is the most expensive dish on the menu (at 800 INR), it is one of the most delicious salmon dishes I have ever tried.

-They serve the freshly cooked salmon with mashed potato and veggies.
-The pink strips on the fish makes you immediately want to devour what you see on the place.
-Every bite is worth the money charged for the same!
+They serve the freshly cooked salmon with mashed potatoes and veggies.
+The pink strips on the fish make you immediately want to devour what you see on the plate.
+Every bite is worth the price charged for it!

 The main course

-Snack On Sushi also serves Ramel bowls, and I have tried the Japanese Katsu Curry Rice Bowl worth 500 INR.
+Snack On Sushi also serves Ramen bowls, and I have tried the Japanese Katsu Curry Rice Bowl, worth 500 INR.
 The bowl had rice topped with bok choy (commonly used in Thai recipes), zucchini, broccoli, and more veggies.
-Gari (pickled ginger), chicken curry and crispy chicken fries.
+Gari (pickled ginger), chicken curry, and crispy chicken fries.

 Not gonna lie, the curry tasted like it had Maggi masala added to it.
 Upon asking, they told us that is how it tastes and no amount of Maggi masala was used it in.
 Next time I’d like to try a spicy ramen bowl and pray that my stomach can handle all the hotness it brings along!